Robert Prechter

 The Wave Principle

 Prechter is known for a long career in the development and application of the Wave Principle, an empirically derived model of financial pricing identified and described by Ralph Nelson Elliott in the 1930s.
-According to this model, financial market prices—especially aggregate stock market prices, which are particularly sensitive to changes in social mood—develop in a series of five “waves” in the direction of the immediately larger trend and in a series of three waves (or combination thereof) when moving contrary to the immediately larger trend, thereby producing a patterned, hierarchical fractal.
+According to this model, financial market prices—especially aggregate stock market prices, which are particularly sensitive to fluctuations in social mood—develop in a series of five “waves” in the direction of the immediately larger trend and in a series of three waves (or combination thereof) when moving opposite to the immediately larger trend, thereby producing a patterned, hierarchical fractal.
 This 5-3 fractal construction leads naturally and efficiently to fluctuation at all scales, to trending at each degree of the hierarchy and to a tendency of price movements to display Fibonacci relationships.
-These waves take certain described forms called Elliott waves.
+These waves take certain described forms called Elliott waves, described in the Elliott wave model.
 This model is compatible with socionomics and Prechter’s theory of finance.
 Prechter has written/edited a dozen books on the Wave Principle, including the original works of R.N.
 Elliott and his successors.
-Essential books relating to this aspect of Prechter’s work include:
+Essential books relating to this aspect of Prechter’s work can be found at www.elliottwave.com/books.

 Market Analysis and Forecasting

-Prechter began applying the Wave Principle to financial markets in 1972.
+Prechter began applying the Wave Principle to financial markets in publications beginning in 1976.
 Each month, he writes The Elliott Wave Theorist.
-His colleagues at Elliott Wave International produce Global Market Perspective, a 100-page analysis of all major markets around the world.
-His firm also provides monthly market publications covering the U.S., Europe and Asia; three times a week Short Term Updates for each region; intraday analysis of the S&P and other markets; and specialty services for investors in currencies, metals, commodities, bonds and energy markets.
+His colleagues at Elliott Wave International produce Global Market Perspective, a 100-page analysis of major markets around the world.
+EWI also provides Short Term Updates, intraday analysis of major markets, and Pro Services covering currencies, metals, commodities, bonds and energy markets.
+Prechter’s son Elliott has developed software called EWAVES that automates Elliott wave analysis for real-time markets.

 Awards